Is Lucid Dreaming Safe? – Possible Dangers of Conscious Dreaming

 Even though trying to lucid dream increases your chances of experiencing sleep paralysis, but it can happen to anyone.

 Many people think that they have full control over their dreams after having a few lucid dreams, however experienced conscious dreamers know the truth that they actually have only a little control over what happens in their dream world.

-Yes, you can do what you want by becoming conscious in your dreams, but everything is not entirely controlled by you and sometimes when you find incapable of doing anything despite of gaining lucidity, it could become very distressing.
+Yes, you can do what you want by becoming conscious in your dreams, but everything is not entirely controlled by you and sometimes when you find it incapable of doing anything despite of gaining lucidity, it could become very distressing.

-So what happens is that in a few rare dreams, you get trapped in an unpleasant nightmare, knowing that you are dreaming and still cannot do anything about it.
+So, what happens is that in a few rare dreams, you get trapped in an unpleasant nightmare, knowing that you are dreaming and still cannot do anything about it.

 This in a way is perfectly alright for normal people, but if you are into lucid dreaming, you will get scared since it starts appearing as if someone else is controlling you.

 4 Sleep Quality

 Dreams occur during REM phase (rapid eye moment) which is the phase of regular sleep cycles that is nearer to the waking state, our mind is more alert than relaxed when this happens.